-At this stage think of tools which are common for nearly every eCommerce website on the web.
+At this stage think of tools that are common for nearly every eCommerce website on the web.
 Imagine that you don’t have any goods to sell yet and are just working on general website performance and look.

-- Shopping Cart and Payments.
+Shopping Cart and Payments.
 Gaining profit is the main goal for every business.
 You need to make sure the buying process is simple and secure from the moment the product is added to the Shopping Cart till the Checkout process is finished.

-- Communication and Customer Support.
+Communication and Customer Support.
 Don’t let your customers feel like orphans!
 From live chat and support tickets to email and toll-free phone support, use all possible channels to help the customers in time.
 But remember, even if the process works like a charm, poor support quality may ruin your business.
 So follow the example of Zappos and order your customer a pizza!

-At this point you may start questioning such a classification.
+At this point, you may start questioning such a classification.
 Doesn’t every eCommerce business need shipping or inventory management?
 And the answer is “no”.
-If you sell digital goods, or offer SaaS.
+If you sell digital goods or offer SaaS.
 In such a case there is no warehouse and no shipping process but the business itself still can be called eCommerce.

-It includes all the tools which are common for brick-and mortar stores.
+It includes all the tools which are common for brick-and-mortar stores.

-- Accounting.
+Accounting.
 If you’re just starting, you may think “Hey, I can do the 2+2 math and send 5 invoices per month manually, why do I even need accounting software?”.
 And you will be right.
 To some point.
 But as your business grows, you’ll definitely need to start using accounting software eventually.
 So it’s better to integrate and get familiar with it initially.

-- Shipping and Order Management.
+Shipping and Order Management.
 This one is quite obvious.
 If you sell physical goods, your business is all about shipping and fulfillment.
 It doesn’t matter how pretty the website is or how good are the products you sell.
 If you’re unable to deliver on time, the customers will abandon you and will never make a second order.